yzyii/luashitacast/README.md

 - [Your_Character_ID] may be obtained from another plugin such as MobDB.
 - Edit Equipment Sets in [JOB].lua.
 You may delete any of these if you're only looking for a lua one of the jobs.
 - Edit Elemental Staves (NQ vs HQ), Obis and some conditional gear in gcmage.lua if you are using these luas for mage jobs.
+- Make sure you fill out the fastcastValue correctly in your [JOB].lua if you are using any Fast Cast gear in the Precast set.
 - Turn On / Off Additional Commands and Logging in gcincluderag.lua.
 - The midcast delay assumes you use the PacketFlow plugin.
 If you don't use PacketFlow, adjust the values in gcmage.lua (or gcmelee.lua for melee jobs).